kellerkinderDE/devenv-shopware/README.md

 ```bash
 cachix use devenv ; cachix use fossar ; cachix use shopware
 ```
-Add the following files to the project .gitignore file:
+Add the following files to the project `.gitignore` file:
-- .devenv*
+- `.devenv*`
-- devenv.local.nix
+- `devenv.local.nix`

 ## Options

 ### kellerkinder.phpVersion
 Allows to define the used PHP Version.
-For supported versions see [Different PHP versions](#different-php-versions)
+For supported versions, see [Different PHP versions](#different-php-versions)

 *_Example_*
 ```